netzstrategen/twig_fractal/README.md

 ```

 ### Standalone

+Drupal Core did not split its components into separate repositories yet, so the files
+need to be retrieved manually from the main repository.
+As soon as a separate
+repositories for Drupal Components and Core become available, this workaround will be
+replaced with regular dependencies.

 1. As the extension relies on some Drupal functionalities we need to grab the necessary files and autoload them:
     ```json
     "scripts": {